Choosing Threads for Quilting | Madam Sew

 Use large cones on your domestic sewing machine by placing it on a cone thread stand, or in a glass on the right side of your machine.
 Cones are all cross wound, and should have the thread feed off the top of the cone.

-One question I am often asked is ‘How old can thread get and still be usable?’
-The answer depends on the quality of the thread, and how it has been stored.
-Some cheaper threads will dry out and become brittle very quickly, while a properly stored high quality thread can still be used for projects for years.
-Cotton threads will dry out and become brittle faster than polyester threads.
-I store mine in humidity controlled areas (between 50-70% humidity) in covered bins or plastic thread boxes to keep them dust free.
-In general, I try to use threads within 5-7 years, but I also have some 20-year old rayon threads that are still good for embroidery.
+In general, I try to use threads within 5-7 years, but I also have some 20-year old rayon thread spools that are still good for embroidery.
 A couple of my polyester cones I use in the longarm machine are approaching 9 years old and are still fine.
 But, if it is on a wooden spool or a styrofoam spool, it is probably too old to be used.
 To test a thread, take a length of thread, wrap it around your hands and pull on it with steady pressure from both ends.
 If it breaks easily, either toss it or make it into a Christmas ornament.
 If it has strength and is more difficult to break, you should be able to use it with confidence.

-Whatever color or thickness you use is a personal decision, the result of your design ideas and how you wish your final project to look.
+Whatever color or thickness you use is a personal decision, the result of your design ideas, and how you wish your final project to look.
+So, it’s hard to say what the bes thread for quilting or piecing is.
 Experiment with new colors and values when you make small projects like table runners or pillows to expand your choices.
 Try a variegated, or use a different brand than you’ve tried before.
-Have fun with thread!

 Come visit my blog for more fun projects at From My Carolina Home.